kauri-io/Content/IPFS 101/Installing.md

     `added QmYBmnUzkvvLxPksYUBGHy2sqbvwskLQw5gK6whxHGcsa8 helloworld.txt`

-  The combination of letters and numbers is the hash associated with this text file.
+The combination of letters and numbers is the hash that's associated with this text file.
 The hash is created based on the contents of the file.
 If you change the contents of the file, the hash will change.
-Save this hash to access this file later on.
+Save this hash to access the file later on.

 ### Reading content